 - Kalberer S., Meise K., Trillmich F., Krüger O. (2018).
 Reproductive performance of a tropical apex predator in an unpredictable habitat.
 Behavioral Ecology and Sociobiology.
 Vol. 72, No. 108.

 - Trillmich F., Meise K., Kalberer S., Mueller B., Piedrahita P., Pörschmann U., Wolf J. B. W., Krüger O. (2016).
 On the Challenge of Interpreting Census Data: Insights from a Study of an Endangered Pinniped.
 PLoS ONE.
 Vol. 11, No. 5.

 - Fedder C., Beck-Schimmer B, Aguirre J, Hasler M, Roth-Z’graggen B, Urner M, Kalberer S, Schlicker A, Votta-Velis G, Bonvini JM, Graetz K, Borgeat A. (2010).
 In vitro exposure of human fibroblasts to local anaesthetics impairs cell growth.
 Clinical & Experimental Immunology.
 Vol. 162, No. 2: 280-288

-- Kalberer et al., Social structure and relatedness patterns in male bottlenose dolphins of Western Shark Bay, Western Australia.
-European Cetacean Society Conference, Galway, Ireland.
+- Kalberer S., Kopps A., Allen S., Krützen M. (2012), Social structure and relatedness patterns in male bottlenose dolphins of Western Shark Bay, Western Australia.
+Poster presented at the European Cetacean Society Conference, Galway, Ireland.

-- Postma, E. and Kalberer S., What’s in a name?
+- Postma, E. and Kalberer S. (2010), What’s in a name?
 Inferring inbreeding and population structure in modern-day Switzerland.
-Biology 10 Conference, Neuchâtel, Switzerland.
+Poster presented at the Biology 10 Conference, Neuchâtel, Switzerland.